FranciscoMofreitaSantos/PortLogistics_ISEP/docs/planning/Sprint1/Back-end-Module(s)/US-223/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC01 – Create: System allows creating a Dock with all required attributes.
+* **AC01 – Create: The system allows registering a Dock with all required attributes: DockCode, location, physical dimensions, allowed vessel types, and optional physical resource codes (PRCs).
-* **AC02 – Update: System allows updating Dock fields (including allowed VesselTypes).
+* **AC02 – Update: The system allows updating existing Dock information, including DockCode, location, physical dimensions, physical resource codes, and allowed vessel types.
-* **AC03 – Uniqueness: Dock identifier and name must be unique within the port.
+* **AC03 – Uniqueness: DockCode must be unique within the port.
+Each PhysicalResourceCode (PRC) must also be globally unique and cannot belong to more than one Dock.
 * **AC04 – Validation (dimensions): length > 0, depth > 0, maxDraft > 0; error shown if invalid.
 * **AC05 – Reference Availability: Created/updated docks are immediately available for Vessel Visit assignment.
-* **AC06 – Search/Filter: Users can search docks by name and filter by vessel type and location.
+* **AC06 – Search/Filter: Users can search docks by dockCode, location, filter by vessel type and physical resource code.
 * **AC07 – Referential Integrity: Updates must not invalidate existing Vessel Visit assignments.
 * **AC08 – Audit: Create/Update actions are logged with timestamp, officer ID, and action outcome.
 * **AC09 – Error Handling: On validation failure, the user gets clear, actionable messages; no partial records.